CodeYourFuture/js-exercises/week-7/Homework/mandatory/0-thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+to be able to work systematically problem solving (determining the problem, making search to find the ways and implementing to the case)

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->
+I do seperate the tasks to parts and carry on step by step

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+I use debugging. if still doesnt work i do some search and still cant sort it out ask someone else